BND Hamburger Icon

 4 key types of small business security equipment

-To properly secure your business, you’ll need four main types of equipment: security cameras, security systems, keyless lock systems and lighting systems.
+To properly secure your business, you’ll need the right equipment.
+This includes tools like security cameras, security systems, keyless lock systems and lighting systems.

 Security cameras

-There’s a multitude of security camera options out there (see our best picks for surveillance cameras), so how do you choose the best camera for your business?
+There’s a multitude of security camera options out there (see our surveillance system buying guide), so how do you choose the best camera for your business?
 It begins with understanding the goal of your surveillance system.
 Here are some good questions to get you started:

-• Are you looking for the best way to monitor employee behavior or prevent theft by employees or customers?
-Or would you like to simply keep track of foot traffic into your office space?
-(For the best combination of employee monitoring and workplace security, see our review of Teramind.)
+• Are you looking for the best employee monitoring software to watch their behavior or prevent theft by employees or customers?
+Or would you like to simply keep track of foot traffic in your office space?
+[For the best combination of employee monitoring and workplace security, see our review of Teramind.]

 • Do you need outdoor or hallway surveillance?